ESIG - header certified

 4. Can the program insert different signatures while sending emails to different external domains?

 Yes, it can.
-As you are configuring a server-side signature rule, you can define the recipients for whom a specific email signatures will be added on the Recipients tab.
+As you are configuring a cloud (server-side) signature rule, you can define the recipients for whom a specific email signature will be added in the Recipients step.
 Add individual email addresses or use the asterisk (*) wildcard character to specify entire domains (e.g. *codetwo.com or *gmail.com).

 See step-by-step guidelines for this scenario